 In March 2001, the Government of Canada and the local municipalities agreed to community-developed proposals as potential solutions for the cleanup and long-term management of this low-level radioactive waste, launching the Port Hope Area Initiative.

 Historic low-level radioactive waste is present within the Ontario municipalities of Port Hope and Clarington.
 The waste, which is no longer produced, resulted from radium and uranium refining by a former federal Crown corporation (Eldorado Nuclear) and its private-sector predecessors from the 1930s to 1980s.
 The Port Hope Area Initiative (PHAI), a community-initiated environmental remediation, is currently underway and will ensure the cleanup and safe long-term management of historic low-level waste within these municipalities.

-PHAI is being carried out by the PHAI Management Office (PHAI MO), through a partnership between Natural Resources Canada, Public Works and Government Services Canada and Canadian Nuclear Laboratories.
-The PHAI MO is responsible for both the Port Hope Project (in the Municipality of Port Hope) and the Port Granby Project (in the Municipality of Clarington).
-CNL is currently licensed by the CNSC to operate existing waste management facilities in Port Hope (the Port Hope Waste Management Facility) and in Clarington (the Port Granby Waste Management Facility), which will be replaced by new state-of-the-art facilities as part of the PHAI.
+Through its Historic Waste Program Management Office, Canadian Nuclear Laboratories (CNL) is implementing the PHAI on behalf of Atomic Energy of Canada Limited, a federal Crown corporation.
+CNL is responsible for both of the PHAI projects – the Port Hope Project in the Municipality of Port Hope, and the Port Granby Project in the Municipality of Clarington.
+CNL is currently licensed by the CNSC to operate existing waste management facilities in Port Hope (Welcome Waste Management Facility) and in Clarington (Port Granby Waste Management Facility), which are being replaced with new, advanced technology facilities as part of the PHAI.

 The low-level contamination in the Toronto area comes from production of radioluminescent dials.

 Contaminated sites include radium-contaminated soils on lands owned by the province of Ontario and private landowners, as well as radium contamination of structural elements in privately owned buildings.

 The contaminated soils are generally covered or occur in areas of low use (primarily open space).